ladybug-tools/dragonfly-primer/text/components/Run_Modelica_DES.md

 A JSON file containing all of the specifications of the District Energy System, including the detailed Building load profiles.
 * ##### modelica
 A folder where all of the Modelica files of the District Energy System (DES) are written.
+* ##### results
+A folder containing the results of the Modelica simulation if run_ is True and the simulation is successful.